 Hear from Lynzy about why it’s important care experienced voices are heard.

 Pupil Voice: Starting at high school is a big change, especially when your primary school only has 23 pupils

-Find out how Luke coped with moving to secondary school from his small primary school. (more…)
+Hear from Luke about his move to secondary school from his small primary school.

 Making new friends can be hard – here’s a tip

 Made by young people at Aye Mind.